ayushsaraf684/data-analytics-portfolio/case_study/peeko_data_analysis_project/README.md

 * **Unneeded columns** → removed columns such as `source` and `search_category` after checking that they were not needed for the analysis.
 * **Why these checks were done** → the data was already fairly clean because it came from a structured API, but these checks helped make sure the data was correct and that any mistakes from the scraping process did not affect the analysis.

+**The output before feature engineering is saved as `firstcry_clean.csv`.**

 ---

 ###  Feature Engineering

-Several new columns were created to make the product data more useful for the competitive and pricing analysis:
+Several new columns were created to make the product data more useful for the competitive and pricing analysis.
+The final prepared dataset contained **978 products**, with these new columns added for the competitive analysis.

 * **`demand_signal`** → uses product rating as a simple signal of demand at the SKU level.
 Review count was not used because FirstCry's review count is linked to the parent product, not to each individual size variant.
 * **`mrp_outlier_flag`** → flags products whose MRP is more than 50% higher than the median MRP of their subcategory.
 This helps find products with unusually high listed prices.